justpy-org/justpy/docs/tutorial/deployment.md

 ## Introduction

-Deployment is a complex issue and contributions to making this easier to explain and do would be appreciated.
+Deployment can get complicated and contributions to making this easier to explain and do would be appreciated.
 Hosting instructions for other platforms and vendors would be appreciated as well.

 For reference, the uvicorn deployment instructions can be found [here](https://www.uvicorn.org/deployment/).